TedHusted/awake/awake.md/awake.md

 ###

-“Thank you for meeting with me,” says Joanna Harman over the Zoom call with Emma, Ravi, and Adrian.
+“Thank you for meeting with me,” says Jill Kreuk over the Zoom call with Emma, Ravi, and Adrian.

-“We’re always happy to cooperate with OASA whenever we can, Dr. Harman.” replies Emma.
+“We’re always happy to cooperate with OASA whenever we can, Dr. Kreuk.” replies Emma.
 “The work your office does goes a long way toward easing everyone’s concerns over AI.”
 Flashing a smile: “Especially mine.“

 “Our dream,” injects Emma, “is for Pulse to be the Tesla of AI patents.”